Best eCommerce Business Models and Strategies with Examples

 Online retail website

-The website is usually owned by a large entity, such as Amazon or Etsy.
+Large entities, such as Amazon or Etsy, usually own the website.
 Multiple online vendors use online retail websites to promote their business, but they have no control over branding and pricing.

 Online retail websites are good alternatives for smaller businesses or vendors who want to test customer demands for their products before starting out.